wp-plugins/orbisius-child-theme-creator/readme.txt

 Go to Admin > Appearance > Orbisius Theme Editor then click on the theme you like and the child theme will be created for you.

 = Demo =
 http://www.youtube.com/watch?v=BZUVq6ZTv-o

+= Premium =
+Do you want to be able to preview themes from within the 2 editors?
+Get this <a href="http://club.orbisius.com/products/wordpress-plugins/orbisius-theme-switcher/?utm_source=orbisius-child-theme-creator&utm_medium=readme_description&utm_campaign=product" target="_blank" title="[new window]">Orbisius Theme Switcher</a> plugin

 = Support =
 > Support is handled on our site: <a href="http://club.orbisius.com/" target="_blank" title="[new window]">http://club.orbisius.com/</a>